liweinan/liweinan.github.io/_posts/2017-03-05-write-an-apache-module.md

 ![img]({{ site.url }}/assets/httpd_module_01.jpg)

-The reason to install _httpd-devel_ is that we need the header files relative to module deveplopment provided by it.
+The reason to install _httpd-devel_ is that we need the header files relative to module development provided by it[^1].
 Now let's write a simple module:

 ```c
 // foo_module.c